tototoshi/staticmock/README.md

 The problem is `GooglePlusClient::getFeed` and `FacebookClient::getFeed` are static methods.
 If they were instace methods, we could manage their dependencies and inject stubs of them to `User` class.
 But since they are static methods, we can't do that.

-`StaticMock` solved the proble by replacing the methods temporary at run-time.
+`StaticMock` solved the problem by replacing the methods temporary at run-time.
 It provides the easy DSL for replacing methods.
 All you need to learn is only a few methods.

   - Declare the methods we want to replace with `StaticMock::mock` and `shouldReceive`.
   - The return value of the method is defined with `andReturn`.